coderehan/Radius_Android_Assignment/README.md

 For example, users can’t select these options together.
 Ex.
 1 : Property Type : Land, Number of Rooms: 1 to 3 rooms.
 Ex.
 2 : Property Type : Boat House, Other Facilities : Garage

-c) Use Core Data to Persist the data, so every time you load data from the DB, and refresh your DB from API once a day.
 API Url : https://my-json-server.typicode.com/iranjith4/ad-assignment/db

 Type : GET

 <b>About App:</b>